Jail for woman who stole Co Donegal pensioner’s life savings

 Alicia Shaw: pleaded guilty to sample charges of taking money from an 82-year-old woman in Donegal.
 Photograph: North West Newspix

-A mother of three who took a Co Donegal pensioner’s bank card before stealing her life savings of almost €27,000 has been jailed for 18 months.
+A mother of three who took a Co Donegal pensioner’s bank card and used it to steal her life savings of almost €27,000 has been jailed for 18 months.

-Alicia Shaw (24), befriended elderly Brid Murphy from Buncrana and went for shopping for her.
+Alicia Shaw (24), befriended Brid Murphy (now aged 82) from Buncrana and went to do shopping for her.

-Letterkenny Circuit Court heard how Ms Murphy, who is now 82, had worked with both the ESB and in a legal firm and sent all her children to third-level education after her husband Frankie died aged 51.
+Letterkenny Circuit Court heard how Ms Murphy had worked with both the ESB and in a legal firm and sent all her children to third-level after her husband Frankie died aged 51.

 She was preyed upon and robbed by Shaw from Kingscourt in Cavan between February and March in 2015.

-The fraud was first noticed when Ms Murphy received her six-monthly bank statement she became aware that a huge sum of money was missing from her account and notified gardaí.
+The fraud was first noticed when Ms Murphy received her six-monthly bank statement.
+She became aware a huge sum of money was missing from her account and notified gardaí.

-Gardai launched an investigation and downloaded CCTV footage from the bank from February and March in 2015.
+Gardaí launched an investigation and downloaded CCTV footage from the bank from February and March 2015.

 A woman in her 20s was observed in the footage withdrawing money on a regular basis at times that matched the withdrawals of Ms Murphy’s money.